TomWang22/Marketplace-app/README.md

 2. Open your browser and navigate to `http://localhost:3000`.

 ## User Roles and Functionality
+Local Storage Usage:

+User Authentication Tokens: Store JWT tokens to maintain user sessions.

+User Roles and IDs: Persist the role and ID of the logged-in user### README
 ### Merchant
 - **Add New Products**: Add new products with details like name, description, price, stock, and image URL.
 - **View and Manage Received Supplies**: View a list of supplies received.